mam-dev/debianized-sentry/README.md

 the [official Ubuntu repositories](http://packages.ubuntu.com/search?keywords=dh-virtualenv), or [Debian packages](https://packages.debian.org/source/sid/dh-virtualenv).

-This code is tested using ``dh-virtualenv`` v1.0, depending on your platform you might get older versions.
+This code requires and is tested with ``dh-virtualenv`` v1.0 – depending on your platform you might get an older version via the standard packages.
+On *Jessie*, install it from ``jessie-backports``.
-On *Xenial* you get *v0.11* by default, which has a chance to work, but you possibly have to build *v1.0* from source.
+On *Xenial* you get *v0.11* by default, so you have to build *v1.0* from source.
 See the [dh-virtualenv documentation](https://dh-virtualenv.readthedocs.io/en/latest/tutorial.html#step-1-install-dh-virtualenv) for that.

 With tooling installed,